Speed & Enforcement …

 However, I would argue that I am not a bogan or even a bad driver for that matter.
 I’ve driven what I would like to think, sensibly and respectfully on roads all over the world and nowhere have I been stopped and fined more than right here in NZ.

-Fines for doing less than ten percent over the limit eg 54 in a 50 and I am now so paranoid that if I see a car that even remotely resembles a patrol, my first instinct is to slam on the brakes … much to the annoyance of anyone traveling behind me!
+Many fines issued are for doing less than ten percent over the limit eg 54kph in a 50kph and I am now so paranoid that if I see a car that even remotely resembles a patrol, my first instinct is to slam on the brakes, regardless of my speed … much to the annoyance of anyone traveling behind me!

 They say it’s not the fall that kills you but the hard stop at the bottom.